What you’ll see

 - Performance reviews — Participated in a review cycle (drafted or submitted answers)

-- Per-feature activity counts: Messages to Windy, 1:1 note edits, agenda topics accepted and dismissed, prep sessions responded to, feedback given, Windy-prompted feedback submitted, shoutouts sent, private notes created, Pulse responses submitted, Pulses created, performance review drafts saved, and performance review answers submitted
+- Per-feature activity counts: Messages to Windy, 1:1 note edits, agenda topics accepted and dismissed, prep sessions responded to, feedback given, Windy prompted feedback submitted, Shoutouts sent, private notes created, Pulse responses submitted, Pulses created, performance review drafts saved, and performance review answers submitted

 What exactly counts as 'active'?